Do you think IIT Guwahati certified course can help you in your career?

 It must be observed here that the range provided is not 10 to 1, but 1 to 10.
 The range is always provided from low to high.
 The output of the above code will be:

-What are the various types of loops in PL/SQL?
-Basic loop, FOR loop, WHILE loop.
+Three types of loop in PL/SQL are Basic loop, FOR loop, WHILE loop.